 Total = $1,290.00

 The Research Foundation follows the IRS established rate for reimbursement of mileage when using a personal vehicle.
+An online mapping provider such as Google Maps or other, printout should be provided to substantiate the mileage claim.
 Below are effective mileage rates:

 Effective 1/1/16 .540 per mile